BrandonF55/React-Portfolio/src/DataResearch/DataResearch.md

 1pm - 2pm

 Ive fixed my Route problem.
 Small victory for today.
 So now im working on adding more components for my project.
 Trying to get a shell for today.

+2pm - 3pm

+Ive fixed all my issues with my portfolio and now everything is working.
+I just Finished the NavBar right before 3pm.
+Its nice using some of the cool NavLink from react-router-dom library. making progress.